-By having all your data in one system you have instant access to all your vendor, customer, item/inventory and transaction data at your fingertips.
-Gone are the days of inaccuracies and delays that result from disparate systems and Excel.
+By having all your data in one system, you have instant access to all your vendor, customer, item/inventory and transaction data at your fingertips.

 NetSuite is offered via a subscription model.
-Many small businesses find the “pay-as-you go” nature of SaaS compelling, as it shifts ERP expense from CapEx to OpEx and allows them to focus on their core business, not managing and maintaining software.
+Many small businesses find the “pay-as-you go” nature of SaaS compelling, as it shifts ERP expense from CapEx to OpEx and allows them to focus on their core business, not managing and maintaining software and IT infrastructure.

 Will NetSuite Work For My Business?

 One of the best things about NetSuite is how well it works for so many different industries and company sizes.
-Whether you’re a start- up with just a few employees or a large enterprise with thousands of users, NetSuite could make a lot of sense.
+Whether you’re a start- up with just a few employees or a large enterprise with thousands of users, NetSuite could make sense for you.

-Currently, NetSuite has a specific solutions and functionality for the following industries:
+Currently, NetSuite offers specific solutions and functionality for the following industries: